Principal Investigator: Dr. Rachael Leon Guerrero

 The University of Guam’s Marine Laboratory is a research, teaching, and service facility located on the shore of Pago Bay below the main campus.

 The research focus of the Marine Laboratory is tropical coral reef studies.
-Basic research is conducted by individual staff members in their specialty areas: ichthyology and fisheries biology, evolutionary ecology, molecular genetics, photo-biology, invertebrate zoology, coral physiology and larval ecology, restoration ecology, chemical ecology and natural products chemistry, community ecology, and species interactions.
+Basic and applied research is conducted by individual faculty members and their students and research associates in the following specialty areas: ichthyology and fisheries biology, evolutionary ecology, molecular genetics, photo-biology, invertebrate zoology, coral physiology and coral disease, restoration ecology, community ecology, population genetics and ecology, taxonomy, and phylogeny.

-Marine Laboratory faculty engage in an active internship program, offering mentoring for local high school and undergraduate interns.
-Marine Lab students and faculty donate their time to give guest lectures and tours for diverse interest groups, visiting students, and hundreds of schoolchildren.
-In addition, Marine Lab personnel actively engage the community at various environmental events on Guam, such as Earth Day, World Oceans Day, the Guam Coral Reef Symposium, and the annual International Coastal Clean-Up.
+Marine Laboratory faculty engage in an active internship program, mentoring local high school and undergraduate interns.
+Marine Lab graduate students and faculty donate their time to give guest lectures and tours for diverse interest groups, including many students and children.
+In addition, Marine Lab personnel actively engage the community at various environmental events on Guam, such as Earth Day, World Oceans Day, the Guam Coral Reef Symposium, and the annual International Coastal Cleanup.

 Research projects are concentrated on Guam but extend throughout the Northern Mariana Islands, Palau, the Federated States of Micronesia, the Marshall Islands, Philippines, Japan, and other locations of the Indo-Pacific region.

-The laboratory consists of three buildings, which include a lecture hall; administrative, faculty, and student offices; two outdoor wet labs supplied by a flowing seawater system; a shop for maintenance of boats and trucks and construction of research apparatuses; a biorepository; and ecology, genetics, molecular, microbiology, and biochemistry laboratories.
+The laboratory consists of three buildings, which house a lecture hall; administrative, faculty, and student offices; two outdoor wet labs supplied by a flowing seawater system; a shop for maintenance of boats and trucks and construction of research apparatuses; a biorepository; and ecology and oceanography, molecular and microbiology, and chemical ecology laboratories.

 MARC was established to serve as an educational institution that acquires, preserves, and provides access to unique collections about the Micronesian region.
 Its Guam and Micronesia Reference Collection collects books, manuscripts, periodicals and serials, government documents, reprints, maps, and other documents that were either written about or produced within the region.
 The Spanish Documents Collection is comprised of original documents as well as full-size and microfilm reproductions that reflect the lengthy presence of Spain in Micronesia.
 The Manuscripts Collection has extensive documentation reflecting the American presence in Guam.